Special Services

 Athletes in Illinois who participate in team competitions compete locally at a Region Qualifying event.
 Individual Skills participants also compete locally in Region Qualifying events.
 Teams or individuals who win a gold medal are eligible to advance to the State Basketball Championships held in Normal in March.

-D140 basketball skills and team practices begin on October 16, 2024.
+- October 16, 204 - D140 basketball skills and team practices begin

 Gymnastics combines strength, flexibility and artistry.
 D140 athletes participate in rhythmic competitions utilizing rope, ball, hoop, clubs, and ribbon.